KacperJanowski98/pllum-function-calling-impl/README.md

 # Function Calling Dataset Analysis

 This project provides tools for analyzing the [Salesforce/xlam-function-calling-60k](https://huggingface.co/datasets/Salesforce/xlam-function-calling-60k) dataset, a collection of 60,000 function calling examples created with the APIGen pipeline.
+It also includes functionality to translate queries to Polish for fine-tuning the PLLUM model.

 ## Overview